-xxix.
-The municipality has the benefit of about 45km of coastline that renders a range of economic/tourism opportunities and linked to its coastal locality is the Richards Bay deepwater port that has been instrumental in the spatial development of the area.
+- xxviii.
+The municipality has the benefit of about 45km of coastline that renders a range of economic/tourism opportunities and linked to its coastal locality is the Richards Bay deep-water port that has been instrumental in the spatial development of the area. - xxix.
+The location of the current Richards Bay airport poses challenges in terms of operations and future development.
+A prefeasibility study for the proposed relocation of the Richards Bay airport has been completed for its redevelopment as part of a larger airport city.

 xxx.
-The location of the current Richards Bay airport poses challenges in terms of operations and future development.
-A pre-feasib operations and future development.
-A pre-feasibility study for the proposed relocation of the Richards Bay airport has been completed for its redevelopment as part of a larger airport city.

-xxxi.
 The need to move towards being a SMART city has been expedited by the COVID-19 pandemic in all sectors, i.e. commercial, education, government etc.